profitphil/Proposal-upgrade-Qraffle-smart-contract/README.md

 - Duplicate checks for QuRaffle and token raffle deposits upgraded from O(N) to O(1) using HashSets and BitArrays
 - Vote lookup upgraded from O(N) to O(1)
+- Per token-raffle member cap of 512
+- Max Count of token-raffle reduced from 1,048,576 to 16,384
 - State size reduction: **616 MB → 16 MB**

 ### Tests